kunhwiko/concepts/cloud/aws/I-Message-Queue.md

 c) Consumers read data from shards and process records.
 Each record is uniquely identified by a partition key, sequence number and a data blob.
 Multiple consumers can consume the same stream.
 d) Data streams have a retention period and data can be reprocessed within that time frame.
-Once data is added, it can't be deleted (i.e. imumutable) and data that shares the same partition key will go to the same shard (i.e. ordering).
+Once data is added, it can't be deleted (i.e. immutable) and data that shares the same partition key will go to the same shard (i.e. ordering).
 ```

 ##### Kinesis Data Streams Security